Government of Vichy France: Third Republic

-In the wake of the Battle of France that culminated in the disaster at Dunkirk, the French government declared Paris an open city and relocated to Bordeaux on 10 June 1940 in order to avoid capture.
+In the wake of the Battle of France that culminated in the disaster at Dunkirk, the French government declared Paris an open city and relocated firstly to Tours, then to Bordeaux on 10 June 1940 to avoid capture.
 On 22 June, France and Germany signed the Second Armistice at Compiègne.
-The Vichy government led by Pétain replaced the Third Republic.
+The government again relocated, this time to Vichy.
+Still led by Pétain, it replaced the Third Republic.
 It administered the zone libre in the south of France until November 1942, when Germans and Italians occupied the zone under Case Anton following the Allied landings in North Africa under Operation Torch.
-Germany occupied northern France and the Atlantic coast, and the Italians, a small territory in the southeast.
+Germany occupied northern France and the Atlantic coast, and the Italians occupied a small territory in the southeast.
+The French Government continued the civil administration of France.

 Transition to the French State

-At the time of the armistice the French and the Germans both thought Britain would come to terms any day, so it included only temporary arrangements.
+At the time of the armistice, the French and the Germans both thought Britain would come to terms any day, so it included only temporary arrangements.
 France agreed to its soldiers remaining prisoners of war until hostilities ceased.
 The terms of the armistice sketch out a "French State" (État français), whose sovereignty and authority in practice were limited to the zone libre, although in theory it administered all of France.
-The military administration of the occupied zone was in fact a Nazi dictatorship.
-However, the fiction of French independence was so important to Laval in particular that he agreed to requisition French workers for Germany to prevent the Germans from doing it unilaterally for the zone occupée alone.
+However, the fiction of French independence was so important to Laval, in particular, that he agreed to requisition French workers for Germany to prevent the Germans from doing it unilaterally for the zone occupée alone.

-The Vichy régime considered itself the legitimate government of France, but Charles de Gaulle, who had escaped to England, declared a government in exile in London, and broadcast appeals to French citizens to resist the occupying forces.
+The legitimate government of France eventually relocated to Vichy, but Charles de Gaulle, who had fled to England, declared an illegal government in exile in London, and broadcast appeals to French citizens to resist the occupying forces.
 Britain shortly thereafter recognized his Empire Defence Council as the legitimate French government.
-Under the terms of the armistice France was allowed a small army to defend itself and to administer its colonies.
-Most of these colonies simply recognized the shift in power, but their allegiance to Vichy shifted once the Allies invaded North Africa in Operation Torch.
-Britain however outraged the French by bombing their fleet because the British were unwilling to risk it falling into Axis hands.
+Under the terms of the armistice the French State was allowed an army of 100,000 to defend itself and to administer its colonies.
+Most of these colonies simply recognized the shift in power, but their allegiance to Vichy shifted once the Allies invaded French North Africa in Operation Torch.
+Britain, however, outraged the French by attacking part of their moored fleet because the British were unwilling to risk it falling into Axis hands, despite French Government promises this would never happen.

 Alsace-Lorraine, which France and Germany had long disputed, was simply annexed.
-When Allied forces landed in North Africa under Operation Torch, the Nazis annexed the free zone in Case Anton, Germany's response.
+When Allied forces landed in French North Africa under Operation Torch, Germany's response was to send troops into the militarily unoccupied zone in Case Anton.